nhsconnect/gpconnect-messaging/pages/senddocument/onlineconsultation/senddocument_oc_trigger.md

 ## Guiding principles ##

-The following two principles should guide the implementation choice:
+The following principle should guide the implementation choice:

 <table class="requirement-box">
   {% for item in site.data.oc_requirements.requirements %}